Suzuki Method Violin Classes for children ages 3-5.

 - Parents participate, take notes and practice with the child at home.

 - The last class of the quarter will be a mini, informal group recital.
+You are welcome to invite family and friends!

 *More on mixed aged Classes: (3-5 years).
 With a larger age range the natural outcome is that of socialization; which focus on the learning needs of the individual child.
 Older children gain confidence and sensitivity by becoming good role models and teachers for younger children.
 Younger children are inspired and motivated by the work or older children.
 Mixed age classes also help to create a family friendly environment.